quantalogic/qllm/README.md

 - **API Key Issues**: Ensure your AWS credentials are correctly set up using `aws configure`.
 - **Model Not Found**: Verify you're using a supported model name and the correct provider.
 - **Rate Limiting**: If you encounter rate limits, try reducing the frequency of requests or upgrading your API plan.
+- **Template Errors**: Check that all required variables are provided when executing a template.

 For more issues, please check our GitHub Issues page or submit a new issue.